ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-overview.md

 * The Veeam service that provides backup for the virtual machines.
 * The Veeam service is enhanced with a Veeam Linux hardened repository that is hosted on an {{site.data.keyword.cloud}} bare metal server.
 * Optionally you can use Veeam technologies, such as vPower NFS Service and Mount servers to assist with cyber-recovery tasks.
-* The solution architecture does not preclude any of the vCenter Server options, such as Caveonix, Entrust, and vRealize Operations™.
+* The solution architecture does not preclude any of the vCenter Server options, such as Caveonix, Entrust, and VMware Aria® Operations™.
 * This solution is suitable for clients who want to extend their Veeam backup with immutability by minimizing costs and by using existing processes and resources.

 ![Isolated recovery environment overview](../../images/veeam-cr-sa-overview-ire.svg){: caption="Figure 2.
 Isolated recovery environment overview" caption-side="bottom"}